Komodo

 Vaping is currently allowed in Indonesia, and e-cigarettes are sold in some tourist towns, including Labuan Bajo.
 New national rules are tightening age, advertising, and product controls, so treat vapes like tobacco and avoid enclosed spaces, boats, restaurants, and anywhere staff look uncomfortable.
 This is not a Singapore or Thailand-style possession trap, but discretion still helps.

-• Do you need a licence to rent a scooter in Komodo?
+• Do you need a license to rent a scooter in Komodo?

 Money & costs